vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 ### Pending

 When a Market Proposal is successful at the end of the voting period, the Market state becomes "Pending".
-Currently a Pending Market is always in an [auction call period](./0026-AUCT-auctions.md) that ends at the enactment date as specified in the Market Proposal.
+Currently a Pending Market is always in an [auction call period](./0026-AUCT-auctions.md) that ends at the enactment date as specified in the Market Proposal if the other conditions for exiting auction period are met (liquidity committed, best static bid / ask present).
+If, initially, at the specified enactment date it was not possible to leave the auction period, the auction will conclude as soon as possible once the conditions for auction exit are met.

 Note: this state represents any market that will be created, which currently means a Market Proposal vote has concluded successfully.
-In reasonably near future there will be automated market creation e.g. for a series of markets that is voted on once, market creation from a data source (oracle), etc. so market creation and the market lifecycle should be implemented independently of the governance framework and the lifecycle of a proposal.

 **Entry:**